 Tom is also involved with a range of other voluntary initiatives across public, private and charity sectors.
 In his spare time, Tom paints watercolours and is a keen gardener. @mindrumgarden @tpfairfax

-Iain started playing smallpipes whilst at University in the late 1980s under the guidance of Adrian Schofield.
-He took up the Half-Long pipes around 2013 and these have now become his main focus, having won all of the Northumberland trophies as well as the LBPS competitions north of the border.
+Iain hails from South Shields at the mouth of the Tyne but started playing smallpipes whilst living in Yorkshire in the late 1980s, under the guidance of Adrian Schofield.
+He took up the Half-Long pipes on his return to Tyneside around 2013 and these have now become his main focus, having won all of the Northumberland trophies as well as the LBPS competitions north of the border.
 His repertoire and interest is centered around the older tunes of Northumberland and the borders, particular the 18th century variation sets that subsequently became the core of the early smallpipe repertoire.

 Vincent spent 14 years as a church organist, having taken lessons at both Durham and Newcastle Cathedral.
 He is a relative newcomer to the smallpipes, having started playing in 2017, and has been involved in St. Oswalds and Beamish groups.
 His passion for history and heritage is matched by his passion for local food, and he plies his trade as a butcher on an organic farm in County Durham.